-Physical Therapist Assistant Technology Program (PTST)
+Physical Therapy Assistant Technology

 The Associate of Applied Science in Physical Therapist Assistant Technology gives you the skills to help people recover from illness and injury.
 As a physical therapist assistant, you will work under the supervision of a licensed physical therapist to implement treatment programs according to each patient's individualized plan of care.